-As chosen by the colourful Spanish director for the Time Out Film Guide poll in 1995, the 1992 Sight & Sound poll (picked twice: Rules of the Game, Leave her to Heaven, North by Northwest, Out of the Past), and now further films chosen for Nickelodeon in 1994, El Pais, in 2010, and for AFI Fest in 2012.
+As chosen by the colourful Spanish director for the Time Out Film Guide poll in 1995, the 1992 Sight & Sound poll (picked twice: Rules of the Game, Leave her to Heaven, North by Northwest, Out of the Past), and now further films chosen for Nickelodeon in 1994, El Pais, in 2010, for AFI Fest in 2012, and his Spanish favourites for BFI.

 “Splashing his colorful films across the dour post-Franco Spanish landscape with the irreverent glee of a prostitute arriving late to church after a long night, Pedro Almodóvar has been called the most influential Spanish filmmaker since Luis Buñuel.
 Beginning in the 1980s, Almodóvar started serving up provocative, candy-colored visions fraught with postmodernist insight into everything from sex and violence to religion and the dangers of good gazpacho.
 Sometimes shocking, sometimes controversial, Almodóvar’s films have always managed to present a new and intriguing view of his native country, shaping the attitudes of both his compatriots and a larger international audience.